 Writing and Handwriting

 For handwriting, I have lots of workbook pages I can still use that we didn’t use last year.
 I’m taking a wait and see attitude on the handwriting and will not be pushing it.
 We will continue to do a primary journal in which Caroline dictates to me, she reads it back to me, and then illustrates.

 I read about the Life of Fred series this summer and think it will be a good fit for Caroline.
 I think she’ll enjoy the quirky story aspect of it.
 I’m only ordering the first book to see how it goes and then we’ll go from there.

-I’ll also use my own materials that I create, some workbook pages from here and there, and other materials I can purchase from TPT.
+I’ll also use my own materials that I create, some workbook pages from here and there, and other materials I can purchase here and there.
 I like to put together my own little packets using my Fellowes Star Manual Comb Binding Machine.